komalsali04/IntelligentAssistant/README.md

 ##  Acknowledgments

-- JioPay for the documentation data
+- JeeyoPay for the documentation data
 - Groq for providing fast LLM inference
 - HuggingFace for embeddings and hosting
 - LlamaIndex and LangChain communities